 #9 Environmental Engineering

-- Waste management: recycle waste for re-use.
+- Waste management: Scaling waste management systems.

-- Sustainable communities: build sustainable self-sufficient communities.
+- Sustainable communities: Building sustainable, self-sufficient communities.

 #10 Geotechnical Engineering